 Iron Horse Trail Development

-The track beds that were left were flat and good for use by motorbikes, ATVs, snowmobiles, and horses for exploring the trail.
-Automobiles, trucks and recreational vehicles are not allowed on the trail but hikers and people on bicycles are welcome.
+The track beds that were left were flat and good for use by ATVs, snowmobiles, and horses for exploring the trail.
+Automobiles and trucks are not allowed on the trail but hikers, people on bicycles, ATVs and snowmobiles are welcome.
 Staging areas with campgrounds are located along the trail with parking areas for vehicles, including RVs.
 The old rail trails are now used for year-round adventure.

 The actual Iron Horse Trail was not developed until 2002.
 Much of the work maintaining the trails is accomplished by volunteer groups in various communities once served by the trains.
 This includes civic organizations, ATV and snowmobile clubs.
 Some of the lands along the trail belong to Alberta’s Provincial Parks.